yarisvt/tyk-docs/tyk-docs/content/upgrading-tyk/upgrading-tyk.md

 2. Tyk Gateway
 3. Tyk Pump

+Tyk is compatible with a blue-green or rolling update strategy.

 For a single machine installation, you should follow the instructions below for your operating system.

 Our repositories will be updated at [https://packagecloud.io/tyk](https://packagecloud.io/tyk) when new versions are released.
 As you set up these repositories when installing Tyk to upgrade all Tyk components  you can run: